National Museum of Serbia: Medieval collection

 The museum also holds a large collection of medieval artifacts, mostly from Europe and Asia.
-The most important is the illustrated 362 page manuscript of the Miroslav Gospels written in 1186 in Kingdom of Serbia (medieval).
+The most important is the illustrated 362 page manuscript of the Miroslav Gospels written in 1186 in the Kingdom of Serbia.
 The manuscript was entered into UNESCO's Memory of the World Register in recognition of its historical value.

 The collection also includes the sarcophagus of Saint King Stefan Decanski from the 14th century, rings belonging to the Serbian Queen Theodora (before 1322) and King Stephen Radoslav of Serbia (1219–20), King Milutin's mantle from the 1300s, the Eulogy to Prince Lazar – Euphemia's famous embroidery from 1402, about 120 icons from 1200 to 1500, including the Ohrid collection.

 Art collection

 The Collection of Drawings and Prints of International Artists has 2,446 items and the Yugoslav Art Collection has more than 6,000 items, including 1,700 paintings of Serbian authors from 18th to 19th century and 3,000 paintings from the 20th century.
 This does not include the Serbian Medieval Art Collection.
 The museum includes Serbian medieval, French, Dutch, Flemish, Italian, Russian, German, Japanese, Chinese (from 1644 to 1978), English, Spanish, Hungarian, Romanian, Bulgarian, Yugoslav and miscellaneous art collections.
 In total the collection numbers some 16,000 paintings, graphics, drawings, icons and prints, plus over 900 sculptures.

 The French masters collection is the National Museum's most significant holding.
 It comprises extremely rare pieces from Matisse, Picasso, Renoir, Rouault, Degas, Cézanne and others.
 Most of these paintings were collected and donated by Prince Paul of Yugoslavia.
 Erih Šlomović, a young Belgrader born at the turn of the 20th century, became in his youth the protégé of the world's biggest art merchant, Ambroise Vollard.
 The connection led him to develop his own collection, comprising a total of 600 pieces by 1941.
 The Šlomović Collection is the largest and richest collection of French art in the Balkans, as well as one of the most beautiful in the world.